section-engineering-education/engineering-education/articles/introduction-to-generative-adversarial-networks/index.md

   - url: /engineering-education/introduction-to-generative-adversarial-networks/hero.jpg
     alt: gan image example generative adversarial networks
 ---
-*Generative Adversarial Networks, or GANs for short, are one of the latest ideas in artificial intelligence (AI) and are a class of neural networks used in machine learning, computer vision, and other forms of artificial intelligence and were developed and introduced by Ian J. Goodfellow*.
+*Generative Adversarial Networks, or GANs for short, are one of the latest ideas in artificial intelligence (AI) and are a class of neural networks used in machine learning, computer vision, and other forms of artificial intelligence, developed and introduced by Ian J. Goodfellow*.
 In this article, we are going to understand what GANs are, where they are used, and how they work.
 <!--more-->

 ### What are GANs?
 Generative Adversarial Networks (GANs) are a popular class of neural networks used for [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) (a class of machine learning where there is no pre-existing label in the data). *Generative modeling is a class of machines-learning in which the regularities and patterns of the input data are discovered and learned so that a model can be used to generate and output new examples that can be plausibly drawn from the original data set*.

-GAN generates new data, so the use cases of GAN are not limited to data.
+GANs generates new data, and hence, have a wide array of use cases.
 Every record or information, be it textual, video or audio is data and GAN can be used to generate a new or fake version of them.
 GAN is considered one of the most potent breakthroughs in Machine learning and it’s application varies from simple needs to very highly complex requirements.

 #### How do they work?
 A GAN consists of two competing neural network models.
 The first network, called the **generator**, generates new data instances, whereas the second network, called the **discriminator**, evaluates them for authenticity; i.e. the discriminator evaluates the data instances and checks whether they belong to the actual training dataset. *The generator tries to generate realistic data, and the discriminator network tries to distinguish what it generates*.
 The generator network uses the discriminator's output to update its parameters as needed, creating data that appears more realistic.